“I find my greatest pleasure, and so my reward, in the work that precedes what the world calls success.”

 That non-profit organization, acting as our fiscal agent, would receive grants and then pay us to deliver programs in the region it serves.
 Often, such fiscal agents retain a small portion of the grant monies received – the amounts vary and sometimes can be negotiated.

 Case Example: I implemented this strategy to fund my fees to teach workshops to teen musicians at a number of high schools in Forsyth County, North Carolina.
 A local music society that promoted arts education served as the fiscal agent.
-It was awarded grants from the North Carolina Arts Council and the Winston-Salem Foundation, and my workshops were free of cost to the schools and students.
+I wrote two successful grant proposals that the organization submitted to the North Carolina Arts Council and the Winston-Salem Foundation, and the funding from those organizations meant that my workshops were free of cost to the schools and students.

 Attracting Non-Profit Partners